Public Transport in Brisbane

 Are you looking for public transport information in your language?
 Are you expecting international visitors?
 The Translink website has updated its online translations to include public transport information in 17 different languages.

 Want to know the easiest way to get around town?
 Pick up a TransLink go card and travel seamlessly on all TransLink bus, ferry and rail services across South East Queensland.
-The perfect travel companion, go cards are available from Queensland Rail stations, online, over the phone or selected retailers.
+The perfect travel companion, go cards are available from attended Queensland Rail stations, online, over the phone, any 7-Eleven or Night Owl store and selected retailers displaying the 'buy' symbol.
 Top up the card balance like a prepaid mobile phone whenever it suits.
 Find out more here.

 Let the river be your guide.
 Brisbane’s ferries, affectionately known as CityCats, are one of the most enjoyable ways to explore The City.
-Glide along the river with CityCat and CityFerry services, perfect for sight-seeing and accessing key city spots.
-Tickets can be bought on board the services, at most newsagents and selected retail outlets, or make use of a go card.
-Hop on board the free CityHopper ferry service to getround inner-city precincts for free.
+Glide along the river with CityCat and ferry services, perfect for sight-seeing and accessing key city spots.
+A go card is required to travel on a CityCat or Cross River ferry.
+Hop on board the free CityHopper ferry service to get round inner-city precincts for free.
 For any inquiries regarding public transport, please contact Translink on 13 12 30 or visit the website.